glpi-project/doc/source/modules/assets/cartridges.rst

 The alert threshold is the minimal value at which an alert is triggered.

-.. note:: For alerts to be effective, notifications must be activated; see :doc:`notifications configuration <../configuration/04_Notifications/01_Configurer_les_notifications>`.
+.. note:: For alerts to be effective, notifications must be activated; see :ref:`notification management <configure_notifications>`.

 For a cartridge to be installable on a printer, it must be declared as compatible with this printer.